JordanSantiagoYT/Mods-for-JS-Engine/README.md

 3. Unzip the files
 4. Drag and drop them into your JS Engine's mods folder!

+If you want to use any of these charts, you have permission to HOWEVER you MUST give me credit.

 PS: This is 2.2GB zipped, 3.6GB unzipped, 5.8GB total.